TrudAX/denistrunin-blog/src/draft/performance-examples1Ax2012/index.md

 ### Waiting time for batch tasks

 A client complain was that integration is very slow.
-During the analysis I found that for integration they used a batch job that should be executed every minute, and some time it didn't.
+During the analysis I found that for integration they used a batch job that should be executed every minute, and sometimes it didn't.

 There is some old recommendation on the Internet that when you setup an AX batch server you should allocate only several threads per CPU core.
 In this case batch server was setup with 32 threads and such low setting caused batch execution delays(as there were no free threads available).
 To identify such problems, I created a SQL [query](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/Jobs/DelayedBatchTasks.txt ) that compares batch job "Planned execution start time" with the "Actual start time".
 It is not good if you see some differences between these numbers.

 ![Batch delays](BatchDelays.png)

 The advice here is to increase this "Maximum batch threads" parameter for AOS until you have CPU and Memory resources(modern server can handle hundreds of threads).
-What is interesting that in the new D365FO version Microsoft has added **Batch priority-based scheduling**(PU31), but this feature probably hides the problem.
+What is interesting that in the new D365FO version Microsoft has added **Batch priority-based scheduling**(PU31), but this feature probably just hides the problem.

 #### Huge delays during sales orders posing and printing